Deep Learning

 Technique to find out which activation should we use:-

--->For Multiclass classification problem use ReLU or Pre ReLU or ELU in hidden layer but in the output layer always use softmax activation function.
+--> For Multiclass Classification problem, use ReLU or Leaky ReLU or PReLU or ELU in the hidden layers, but in the output layer always use Softmax activation function.

--->In Linear Regression problem in hidden layer use ReLU or any other other forms of ReLU but in the output layer use Linear Activation function.
-The loss we apply here are MSE or MAE or Huber Loss
+--> In Linear Regression problem, in the hidden layers use ReLU or its variants, but in the output layer use Linear activation function.

 Loss Function and cost function: -